 There’s one thin thread of information that might give a clue: the IP address from which the account was created or from which it’s being signed into.

 Chances are it won’t help at all.
 Even if you know the IP address, it doesn’t tell you nearly enough.
 I have more detail in What Can People Tell from My IP Address?, but in summary:

 - Public IP address information does not specify a name or specific location.
 It specifies a device — usually a router somewhere — connected to the internet.
-All the computers in a home, a library, or a company could appear to be at the same IP address of the router that they share.
+All the computers in a home, a library, or a business could appear to be at the same IP address of the router they share.

-- You’d need the email service to tell you the IP address used, which, for reasons of privacy, they would not.
+- You’d need the email service to tell you the IP address used, which for reasons of privacy they would not.